-• Clark works by appointment only.
-Specializing in classic style... not modern.
-Not taking fix-ups or finish ups of other tattooers work (unfortunately there are too many of these requests). (e-mail is the initial contact ~ ToKnowClark@aol.com Social media is not a good contact - E-mail is best, using Facebook or Instagram will only frustrate you because Clark does not often check private messaging supplied by those app's.) •With more than 40,000 hours in the skin and having tattoo'd more than 25,000 people.
-Now in his mid to late 50's Clark has slowed down, currently tattooing 3 to 5 people a week.
-The full sized style of tattooing is really for serious people only.
-Each tattoo is a serious & time consuming project... serious for the client as well as the craftsman.
-Clark also enjoys doing smaller 6" to 12" tattoos known in Japanese tattooing as "one-point tattooing". • WHEN MESSAGING INCLUDE: • Description of the imagery (i.e. what do you want?
-Hero, Crain, Dragon, Koi, Floral etc...). • Black & Grey or Color. • Amount of skin & the area to be tattoo'd. • Budget and possibly your time frame. • Traveling from afar or local. ... • Clark tattoos Thursday - Sunday from 1:00p to 5:00p., appointments are at 1:00p., please let us know which of these days of the week are best for you. • E-mails are answered in the order received. • Clarks calendar can "sometimes" be booked way out.
+• WHEN MESSAGING INCLUDE: • Description of the imagery (i.e. what do you want?
+Hero, Crain, Dragon, Koi, Floral etc...). • Black & Grey or Color. • Amount of skin & the area to be tattoo'd. • Budget and possibly your time frame. • Traveling from afar or local. ... • Over 40,000 hours in the skin, over 20,000 people tattoo'd.
+Now in his late 50's Clark is currently tattooing 5 people a week (one a day). • The full sized style of tattooing is for serious people only.
+Each tattoo is a serious & time consuming project, Serious for the client as well as the craftsman.
+Clark also enjoys doing the smaller 6" to 12" tattoos - known in Japan as "one-point tattooing". • Clark tattoos Thursday - Sunday from 1:00p to 5:00p., appointments are at 1:00p., please let us know which of these days of the week are best for you. • E-mails are answered in the order received. • Clarks calendar can "sometimes" be booked way out.
 Please be patient and understanding... it's never his intention to put anyone off. • Clark works from a private, invite only, one-on-one quiet shop, not open to the public.
 He does not have a walk-in street shop.
 Once your appointments are booked you will be sent the shop address.

 • HELPFUL INFO • Most of the time what i receive from the client is the "theme and or the main image" of the design. most often supplied is the clients favorite Ukiyo e...
 I can really create something we can both be proud of with this simple info from you, that's the normal process.
 It is a fun collaboration between the two of us.
 Including specific details if you have any. • All tattooing can be done in black and grey or color no matter the original ukiyo-e. • Using "my imagination" instead of supplied ukiyo-e is done often as well. • It is necessary to be familiar with the Japanese art of the mid 1800's.
 Simply put - you need to love mid 1800's Japanese art - I am not trying to re-invent or change the classic style.
 The classic style is what i have a passion for and i would think that it would also be a passion of yours if you are thinking of wearing this style of tattoo.
 If you are not familiar with this style, or if your not sure if you actually want it tattooed on you - then its best that you do not start the tattoo process until you are absolutely certain.
 Contacting Clark really should the last step in the process. • There are many artists from the correct era for true classic style, but the best artist to start with is "Kuniyoshi".
 Kuniyoshi is the godfather of the traditional Japanese tattoo.
 The Japanese "tattoo art" is specifically related to the years 1827 to 1868.
 This 40 year period is completely intertwined with the traditional Japanese tattoo, they were one-in-the-same and still are today. • If you would like more information on the Classic Japanese art of the mid 1800's check out my page dedicated to it called: the Japan Style- "CLICK HERE"